SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-event-receiver-and-list-event-receiver.md

 - The service end point that implements a event receiver must be accessible by anonymous users.
 - Event receivers added to the Add-in web allow you to return an access token.
+- Event receivers added to the host web will return access token, if they are applied from app context using app access token and operation in the host web is end user driven (ItemAdded etc.)
-- Event receivers added to the host web do not allow you to return an access token.
+- Event receivers added to host web without app context, for example with SharePointOnlineCredentials or other means, will not return access token and you'll have to access the host web with app-only access token
 - Adding event receivers to the host web is supported.
 	+ It is only possible to do this via CSOM/REST APIs, not by using Visual Studio wizards.
 - SharePoint will absolutely call the event receiver end points configured for a given event.
 However, there is no guarantee that the code in the event receiver end points will execute because the code is not running on the SharePoint server.